SalomePlatform/adao/doc/en/ref_algorithm_EnsembleOfSimulationGenerationTask.rst

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo01.rst

-This algorithm allows to generate a set of results, of simulation or observation type, using the :math:`H` operator for a design of experiment of the :math:`\mathbf{x}` parametric state space.
-The result of this algorithm is a homogeneous collection of simulated vectors (available using the storable variable "*EnsembleOfSimulations*") corresponding directly to the chosen homogeneous collection of state vectors (available using the storable variable "*EnsembleOfStates*").
+This algorithm allows to generate a set of physical results, of simulation or observation type, using the :math:`H` operator for a design of experiment of the :math:`\mathbf{x}` parametric state space.
+The result of this algorithm is a homogeneous collection of simulated vectors :math:`\mathbf{y}` (available using the storable variable "*EnsembleOfSimulations*") corresponding directly to the chosen homogeneous collection of state vectors :math:`\mathbf{x}` (available using the storable variable "*EnsembleOfStates*").

 The sampling of the states :math:`\mathbf{x}` can be given explicitly or under form of hyper-cubes, explicit or sampled according to classic distributions.
+The computations are optimized according to the computer resources available and the options requested by the user.
 Beware of the size of the hyper-cube (and then to the number of computations) that can be reached, it can grow quickly to be quite large.

-To be visible by the user while reducing the risk of storage difficulties, the results of sampling or simulations has to be **explicitly** asked for.
-One use for that, on the desired variable, the final saving through "*UserPostAnalysis*" or the treatment during the calculation by "*observer*".
+To be visible by the user while reducing the risk of storage difficulties, the results of sampling or simulations has to be **explicitly** asked for using the required variable.

 The results obtained with this algorithm can be used to feed an :ref:`section_ref_algorithm_MeasurementsOptimalPositioningTask`.
 In a